Aniket1234-cool/PRAHARI-System/README.md

 Released under the **MIT License**.
 Hardware and simulation assets are open for **research and academic use** only.
-© 2025 Aniket Mandal & Team TECHNOVATORS
+© 2025 Aniket Mandal, Shrestha Das, Priyanshu Singh & Team TECHNOVATORS

 ---